 With so many women across the country coming together to bring the problem of sexual harassment into the light, you may find that it won’t be so difficult to find a sympathetic ear.
 Employers, clients and co-workers have likely seen the headlines of powerful men whose illegal and unethical actions against women have brought the violators’ careers quickly to a shameful end.
 Some of these men are facing criminal charges.

 The cry of “Time’s Up” means that those who have used their power to sexually exploit women in the workplace may now face the consequences of their actions.
-If you believe the time is up for a violator of your rights, an experienced employment law attorney can guide through the legal process of holding the violator accountable.
+If you believe the time is up for a violator of your rights, an experienced employment law attorney can guide you through the legal process of holding the violator accountable.
 Other recommended steps include:

 - Let the person harassing you know, in no uncertain terms, that his or her behavior is offensive and unacceptable.